gabydd/wraith/README.md

 # Unofficial Wayland Only Ghostty App Runtime

-Disclaimer: this is an out of tree apprt which means it is not supported by core ghostty if you are using this application you agree to participate in it's development and report issues here before reporting them in the ghostty GitHub(unless you know what you are doing)
+Disclaimer: this is an out of tree apprt which means it is not supported by the core Ghostty project.
+If you are using this application, you agree to participate in its development and report issues here before reporting them in the Ghostty GitHub (unless you know what you are doing)

-to fill in links:
+To fill in links:

-ghostty module branch(used for know as no upstream support for ghostty as a zig module)
+Ghostty module branch (used for now as no upstream support for Ghostty as a Zig module)

-zig-wayland(automatically creates Wayland bindings)
+zig-wayland (automatically creates Wayland bindings)

-libxev(event loop used)
+libxev (event loop used)